-This is an extract of a map, by Matt Ashby of the UCL SECReT (Security and Crime Science) lab, takes police.uk open data on crime locations, analyses and filters the data for hotspots, and shows the concentrated areas of crime by colouring in a road network map sourced from the Ordnance Survey open data release.
+This is an extract of a map, by Matt Ashby, formerly of the UCL SECReT (Security and Crime Science) lab, that takes police.uk open data on crime locations, analyses and filters the data for hotspots, and shows the concentrated areas of crime by colouring in a road network map sourced from Ordnance Survey open data.

 The cartography of the map is clear and attractive, and the visualisation is a great example of “less is more” – by filtering and removing the “noise” (crimes of all sorts happen across London but that doesn’t mean everywhere is in the grip of a crimewave) it allows the significant results to stand out.